Petsamo–Kirkenes offensive: Outcome

 The Soviet offensive ended with a victory for the Red Army, but the Wehrmacht 20th Mountain Army successfully performed an orderly retreat with the bulk of its forces intact as it did against Finnish forces during their retreat through Lapland carried out at the same time.
 Soviet failure to inflict clear defeat on the withdrawing Germans was largely due to the supply issues caused by efficient German destruction of road connections in the area.
 With often the only road available being out of service due to damage and mines, both supplies and heavy equipment, like artillery, could not be transported to front lines in sufficient quantities while lighter equipped forces were at a disadvantage against heavily armed German forces.

 The Soviet commander Meretskov was promoted to Marshal of the Soviet Union, and was given a prominent command during the Soviet invasion of Manchuria in August 1945.
 The Petsamo–Kirkenes offensive was the last major offensive in an Arctic environment.
 It was studied intensively in the Soviet Army for this reason.

+In Soviet propaganda, this offensive was listed as one of Stalin's ten blows.